 Eventually in 1959, after being picked up after the teen couple’s death, the murderous duo turned on each other.
 Charles Starkweather was sentenced to death to be executed by the electric chair.
 To his death, he claimed that while he had killed most of their victims, Fugate had done her fair share of killing.

 Caril Ann Fugate, the youngest female to be charged with first-degree murder at the time, claimed that she had been innocent and that all of the killings had been done by Starkweather.
 She also claimed she had been an innocent bystander, swept up by Starkweather’s charms.

-Over the years, several movies have been based on the famous crime spree including Badlands and Natural Born Killers.
-Her life with Charles Starkweather even inspired Bruce Springsteen to write the song “Nebraska” about it, forever immortalizing the pair as a Bonnie and Clyde-like duo.
+Over the years, several movies have been made that are inspired by the famous crime spree, including Badlands and Natural Born Killers.
+Her life with Charles Starkweather even inspired Bruce Springsteen to write the song Nebraska about it, forever immortalizing the pair as a Bonnie and Clyde-like duo.

 To this day, however, Caril Ann Fugate still maintains her innocence.

 Next, read about the gruesome deaths of Bonnie and Clyde.
 Then, learn about Pedro Rodriguez, the serial killer who killed other serial killers.